We find that the people most thoughtful about a given topic are also the people who profess to know the least about it it.

 This heuristic is beautifully captured by Maria Popova in her conversation with Krista Tippett.

 “As a culture we seem somehow bored with thinking.
 We want to instantly know.
 And of course, knowing is the cessation of thinking.
 There is this epidemic of listicles – why think about what constitutes a great work of art when you can skim the twenty most expensive paintings in history?”

-Just as you stop exploring once you reach your destination, when you decide that you know something completely you cease thinking about it.
-Your intellectual world shrinks and calcifies.
-Certainty is the border you draw between your curiosity and the teeming, tangled, ever-shifting jungle of reality.
+Just as we stop exploring once we reach our destination, when we decide that we know something completely we cease thinking about it.
+Our intellectual world shrinks and calcifies.
+Certainty is the border we draw between our curiosity and the teeming, tangled, ever-shifting jungle of reality.
 It is beyond these borders that Black Swans prowl.

 Catalogue the list of things you know, and resolve to un-know them.